Micka33/x-api-sdk-ts/README.md

 - **NB:**
   - Set `clientId` to your App's OAuth 2.0 Client ID
+  - Set `clientSecret` to your App's OAuth 2.0 Client Secret
   - Set `redirectUri` to your App's Callback URI / Redirect URL
     - Or set your App's Callback URI / Redirect URL to `http://localhost:3000/oauth2/callback`